bunchofcellulose/bunchofcellulose.github.io/content/projects.md

 Here are some of the notable projects and contributions that I have made so far.

+## Research

+I participated in CERN's Beamline for Schools 2025 competition, where I worked on a proposal for the investigation of radiation effects from cosmic particles on space-based electronics.

 ## Celestial Sphere

-Celestial Sphere is a web application that provides a neat and user-friendly interface for drawing and visualizing diagrams on a sphere.
+[Celestial Sphere](https://bunchofcellulose.github.io/celestialsphere/) is a web application that provides a neat and user-friendly interface for drawing and visualizing diagrams on a sphere.
 This provides a tool for students and educators to easily learn and engage with spherical diagrams, which are commonly used in spherical astronomy.

 ![Celestial Sphere application screenshot](celsphere.png "A confusing diagram in Roy and Clarke's book, which is made clearer with Celestial Sphere.")